'Pandemonium' in New Zealand's malls ahead of Christmas

 Shoppers spent $6.4 billion in the first seven days of December, according to figures from Paymark, which processes 75 per cent of the country's electronic transactions.

-Jacquie Johnson, centre manager of Westfield St Lukes, told NZ Herald Focus Live that gift cards seemed to be a popular choice for shoppers looking for gifts this year.
+Jacquie Johnson, centre manager of Westfield St Lukes, told NZ Herald Focus Live that gift cards seemed to be a popular choice for shoppers this Christmas.

-Johnson said it was "pandemonium" at St Lukes - just how the mall likes it at this time of the year.
+Johnson said it was "pandemonium" at St Lukes - just how the mall liked it at this time of the year.

 Drones had proven popular gifts this Christmas among parents, along with phones and electronics for teenagers.
-Skateboards and unicorns had proven popular gifts among children this year, as were books and Harry Potter-related merchandise, Johnson said.
+Skateboards and unicorns had proven popular gifts among children this year, as were books and Harry Potter-related merchandise, she said.